oktayozel/cd611_hw3/README.md

 │   │   ├── GameManager.java (This is an abstract class defining the basic methods of a game manager like initialize the game, run the game.x)
 │   │   ├── LeaderBoard.java (This class has been placed however not implemented in the game.
 Helps keeping track of the leaderboard)
 │   │   └── User.java (This class holds the user details like username and move count.)
-│   ├── data/
-│   │   └── leaderboard.txt (Serves as a database for the leaderboard.)
 │   └── io/
 │        ├── Input.java (This class handles all input operations in the game.)
 │        └── Output.java (This class handles all output operations in the game. )